vicky2005-21/TechTreasure/Resources/books-pdf.md

-## BY SUBJECT(BOOKS)
+## 📚 Books by Subject: Language-Agnostic Programming Guides 🧠

-This list, organized by subject, is for books that cover a programming-related subject in a programming-language agnostic way.
+This list, organized by subject, features books that cover programming-related topics in a language-agnostic manner.
+For books focusing on specific programming languages, please refer to our dedicated list.
-Books that cover a specific programming language can be found in the list.

 ### Index